paunin/docker-compose-mixer/README.md

 This section will remove services from result file and will check if any service linked with it and clean it as well.
 Cleaning available for same services where resolving names conflicts available.

+If services uses for `extend` directive, child service will be ignored as well

 ## Result